techidaily/site-games-able/source/_posts/spring-into-action-with-augmented-gaming.md

  Each Pikmin creature is a blend of an animal and a plant which makes them incredibly cute and also fun to collect.
 The trick is that you need to keep moving to grow your seedlings.
 So the more time you spend walking around outdoors, the more adorable Pikmin you can pluck and have to walk around with you.

-**Download:** Pikmin Bloom for[iOS](https://apps.apple.com/app/pikmin-bloom/id1556357398) |[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2029750/https://play.google.com/store/apps/details?id=com.nianticlabs.pikmin) (Free, in-app purchases available)
+**Download:** Pikmin Bloom for [iOS](https://apps.apple.com/app/pikmin-bloom/id1556357398) |[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2029750/https://play.google.com/store/apps/details?id=com.nianticlabs.pikmin) (Free, in-app purchases available)

 ## Outdoor Virtual and Real-Life Adventures Using the Power of AR